lsst/dp1_lsst_io/docs/processing/detection/index.rst

 After detection, ``Footprints`` with multiple peaks are deblended into "children" (with the original blended footprint called the "parent").

-The Scarlet Lite algorithm is used for deblending, as described in "The current state of scarlet and looking toward the future" (`dmtn-194.lsst.io <https://dmtn-194.lsst.io/>`_).
+The Scarlet Lite algorithm performs the deblending, as described in "The current state of scarlet and looking toward the future" (`dmtn-194.lsst.io <https://dmtn-194.lsst.io/>`_).

 Only the deblended children are included in the catalogs.